 Create and follow a brand strategy or brand profileA brand strategy is more than brand guidelines; it covers at least four questions and answers:

 - What is our most important message?

 - What strengths do we have?

 Brand goals are your specific, long-term achievable goals as your brand evolves.
-These goals typically revolve around your brand purpose, emotion, flexibility, competitive awareness, and employee involvement.
+These goals revolve around your brand purpose, emotion, flexibility, competitive awareness, and employee involvement.

 Competitive brand analysis

 Competitive analysis is essential.
 A competitive analysis will educate you on where your competition stands and how they excel, and it can give you ideas of how you could improve or further set apart your brand from the competition.
-However, be very conscious, not fall into any imitation or blueprint.
+However, be very conscious and do not fall into any imitation or blueprint.
 Limit your competitor research and stay focused on what your company want to bring to the table.